beton-ochoa/beton-ochoa.github.io/index.md

 ### Updates

-**December 16th, 2022:**: I'm very glad to announce that our joint project **"Novel robust computer vision methods & synthetic datasets for minimally inv. surgery"** was granted with a seed fund by the **Worldwide Universities Network** (WUNm see [link](https://wun.ac.uk/article/research-development-fund-rdf-2022-awards-announcement/).
-This projet will foster a collab network with the Univ. of Leeds & the Univ. of Southampton and Tecnológico de Monterrey 😊 and it will enable to create a new venture for all of us involved (**Dr. Sharib Ali** and **Dr. Kate Farrahi**)  around surgical data science and beyond
+**December 16th, 2022:**: I'm very glad to announce that our joint project **"Novel robust computer vision methods & synthetic datasets for minimally invasive surgery"** was granted with a seed fund by the **Worldwide Universities Network** (**WUN** see [link](https://wun.ac.uk/article/research-development-fund-rdf-2022-awards-announcement/).
+This projet will foster a collab network with the University of Leeds & the University of Southampton and Tecnológico de Monterrey and it will enable to create a new venture for all of us involved (**Dr. Sharib Ali** and **Dr. Kate Farrahi**)  around surgical data science and beyond

 >> ![ ](/wun.png)

-**December 12th, 2022:** Last trip and last activity of the year 🥳: we had a meeting w/ William Weeks, Director of the **Microsoft AI for Health** grant program.
+**December 12th, 2022:** Last trip and last activity of the year 🥳: we had a meeting with **William Weeks**, Director of the **Microsoft AI for Health** grant program.
 We are here to seek for funding/GPU time for our project with CRAN (FR) on endoscopic kidney stone classification at ITESM Campus Santa Fe!
 An initiative of the **Data Science hub** led by **Dr. Juan Arturo Nolazco** 😊

 >> ![ ](/microsoft.png)

-**December 10th, 2022:** Today we have our lab's end of the year party or posada (as we call them in Mexico).
+**December 10th, 2022:** Today we have had our lab's end of the year party, or posada (as we call them in Mexico).
 We had traditional dishes such as tamales, buñuelos and  and ponche, and we broke some piñatas.
-For Mansoor and Jorge, our foreign stdents was a good experience, and an abosolute blast for every one in the group (for both Tec de Monterrey and CINVESTAV students).
+For Mansoor and Jorge, two of our foreign stdents in the group was a good experience, and an abosolute blast for every one in the group (for both Tec de Monterrey and CINVESTAV students).

 >> ![ ](/end_year2.png)

-**December 7th, 2022:** Our Lab lead, Dr. Gilberto Ochoa Ruiz has been granted the Outstanding Professors Circle award given by Tec de Monterey tonthe 16% top perfomign professors for theri performance and results during 2022...
+**December 7th, 2022:** Our Lab lead, **Dr. Gilberto Ochoa-Ruiz** has been granted the **Outstanding Professors Circle award** given by Tec de Monterey tonthe **16% top performing professors** for their results during 2022...
 What he has to say about this: "I am so grateful with my students at the CV-INSIDE lab, my colleagues Latinx in AI (LXAI) and Sociedad Mexicana de IA for all the opprtitnirties given to use, I am really happy!"
 This is the second consecutive yeart that he obtains this prize, congrats!

 >> ![ ](/end_year1.png)

-**November 22nd, 2022:** Congrats to our PhD stundent Mansoor Ali Teevno for having won the prize for best research at Tecnologico de Monterrey, which is granted every year after a very competitive process, in which the students have to present their work befoe a jury of expers.
+**November 22nd, 2022:** Congrats to our PhD stundent **Mansoor Ali Teevno** for having won the prize for best research at Tecnologico de Monterrey, which is granted every year after a very competitive process, in which the students have to present their work before a jury of expers.
 So happy and proud of you Mansoor!

 >> ![ ](/mansoor_prize.jpeg)

 **November 18th, 2022:** Congrats to our master student **Axel Garcia Vega**, who successfully defended his master thesis today!
-He was co-supervised by and **Christian Daul** from the **Centre de Recherche en Automatique de Nancy (CRAN, France)** and has done a very amazing work during these two years at the CV Inside lab!
+He was co-supervised by me and **Prof. Christian Daul** from the **Centre de Recherche en Automatique de Nancy (CRAN, France)** and has done a very amazing work during these two years at the CV Inside lab!
 His thesis was titled **"A novel Dataset and Deep Learning Method for Automatic Exposure Correction in Endoscopic Imaging"** in which we created our own paired dataset for reference based exposure correction of endoscopic frames and we repurposed and iomproved a DL-based methods for testing this Endo4IE dataset against other image enhancenment methods.

-Axel had a very productive master: he published a paper **MICAI 20222** in Monterrey (**winning the 3rd best paper award**) and presented a poster at the **LatinX in AI Research Workshop at CVPR** (in person in New Orleans) we have submitted a paper to **ISBI 2023 (Colombia)**.
+Axel had a very productive master: he published a paper **MICAI 20222** in Monterrey (**winning the 3rd best paper award**) and presented a poster at the **LatinX in AI Research Workshop at CVPR** (in person in New Orleans) and we have submitted a paper to **ISBI 2023 (Colombia)**.
 We plan to continue working on a journal paper applying his methods to two different computer vision tasks in endoscopic (3D reconstruction and instrument segmentation).
 I am certain a bright future is waiting for him!
 Hooray!

 >> ![ ](/Defense3.png)

-**November 17th, 2022:** Congrats to our master student **Daniela Herrera**, who succesfully defended his master thesis today!
+**November 17th, 2022:** Congrats to our master student **Daniela Herrera**, who succesfully defended her master thesis today!
 She was co-supervised by
 Miguel Gonzalez Mendoza and Christian Mata from the **Sant Joan de Deu hospital (Barcelona)** and has done a very amazing work during these two years
 CV Inside!
 Her thesis was titled **"Magnetic resonance image enhancement and segmentation using conventional and deep learning denoising techniques imaging for cerebral angiography"**, in which we explored deep learning-based denoising and segmentation methods for MRI images.